 Unfortunately, once again we couldn’t indulge in the fries or slather any mayo on our burgers, but it was nice to bite into an Impossible patty.
 Also, Yosemite Valley Lodge was the ONLY place in Yosemite where our phones got any reception, so catching up on emails and Instagram posts was no longer impossible.
 (Oh, and there are also electrical outlets — perfect for phone charging!)

 All in all, we genuinely enjoyed our stay in the tents at Half Dome Village.
 But would we do it again?
-The bear box and no-bathroom-inside-the-tent might be deal breakers for a repeat visit, but we are so glad we had the experience.
+The bear box and no-bathroom-inside-the-tent might be deal breakers for a repeat visit, but we’re so glad we had the experience.

 When traveling, my husband and I tend to focus on how nice the hotel room will be, but staying in the canvas tents reminded us that this kind of trip is not about having all the amenities of a resort — it’s about being out in nature and staying outside your room as much as possible.

 I hope this list is useful for you.
 I know it would have been helpful for me before our trip.
-If you have any questions or info that you think would help other travelers, please leave a comment below.
+If you have any questions or info that you think would help other travelers heading to Half Dome Village in Yosemite, please leave a comment below.
 Would love to hear from you!

 On-air host, lifestyle expert & writer Mar Yvette is on a mission to bring you the best people, places and products to make your life pop!